National Ringette League: NRL complete final standings

 In the 2009–10 season, the National Ringette League for its sixth season with eighteen teams competing.
-The league consisted of eight teams grouped together in a Western Conference with six teams, and an Eastern Conference with twelve teams.
-The competition remained very intense and marked the return of the ascendancy of different western Canadian teams.
+The league consisted of a Western Conference with six teams and an Eastern Conference with twelve teams.
 The NRL playoffs took place in Saskatoon, Saskatchewan, during the Canadian Ringette Championships.
 The Edmonton WAM! became the NRL champions again after being eclipsed for two years by the Cambridge Turbos.
 Edmonton beat Cambridge 2–0 in the NRL league division final.